Pair density wave in quarter metals from a repulsive fermionic interaction in graphene heterostructures: A renormalization group study

-\emph{Pair-density-wave}.~To identify the nature of the ordered phase, we simultaneously run the RG flow equations for all the symmetry-allowed source terms, capturing various fermion bilinears.
+\emph{Pair density wave}.~To identify the nature of the ordered phase, we simultaneously run the RG flow equations for all the symmetry-allowed source terms, capturing various fermion bilinears.
 The corresponding imaginary time action for the particle-hole or excitonic orders reads as $S^{ph}_{s}=\int d^2 \vec{r} d\tau \; H^{ph}_{s}$, where

 The leading order renormalization of the source terms arises from the Feynman diagrams shown in Fig.~\ref{fig:Feynman_Source}.
 Notice that the term proportional to $\Delta_0$ couples to fermionic density, which does not break any microscopic symmetry and its renormalization gives a renormalized $\mu$, entering Eq.~\eqref{eq:RGflowcoupling}.
 Since such a renormalization of $\mu$ is proportional to $g_{_0}$, we neglect it in the spirit of the leading order RG analysis.
 For the same reason, we also neglect the contribution from the Feynman diagram in Fig.~\ref{fig:Feynman_Interaction}(b).
 The leading order differential RG flow equations for the remaining two source terms are